 Organic cotton can also have significant, measurable environmental benefits compared to conventional cotton.
-It uses significant less energy, reduces pollution of waterways, and causes less greenhouse emissions and consequently less potential for acid rains.
+It uses significantly less energy, reduces pollution of waterways, and causes fewer greenhouse emissions and consequently less potential for acid rains.

 Currently, a small percentage of cotton produced worldwide is certified organic, according to the Textile Exchange.

-While any farmer can choose to grow organic cotton, or use organic cotton to make their products, labeling these products presents the first layer of complication.
+While any farmer can choose to grow organic cotton, or use organic cotton to make their products, labelling these products presents the first layer of complication.

 Brands do not have to be certified when they are using organic cotton, they can just claim it.
 However, many retailers choose to get the certification, which is a way to guarantee to their customers that what they said is correct.

 The certification also gives retailers assurance that the whole supply chain has met strict organic standards.